ShirleyWangCVR/ShirleyWangCVR/README.md

 #### Conversational AI for Customer Service Chatbots  •  [Video Demo](https://youtu.be/B1clXX_V1bQ?si=TUZSaT30pYu5dBIJ)

 Applied Machine Learning Intern at Vector Institute (2021)
+•	Researched practical methods for creating domain-specific Conversational AI.
+•	Finetuned LLMs like GPT2 for multiple NLP tasks, adopting existing techniques to create models capable of extracting reasonable answers to queries from a given context in a natural dialogue manner, which perform well in both zero-shot and finetuned settings.
+•	Implemented a standardized data pipeline into finetuning the model for any domain-specific dataset.
+•	Created practical demos to communicate the abilities of our model to internal stakeholders and sponsor companies.

 #### Database Management